 If you are interested in joining the board or have any questions, please contact us.

-Kristen Glass, BA Science, Technology, and Society ’13 — Secretary
+Kristen Glass ’13 — Secretary

 Kristen received her BA in Science, Technology, and Society and was elected into the Phi Beta Kappa honor society.
 Currently, she works in marketing at Cisco Meraki.
 Previously, she worked in marketing at Vlocity and Act-On Software.
 While at Stanford, she was the Actives President of Stanford Cap and Gown and Co-President of Stanford’s chapter of Ellevate, a global networking organization for corporate women founded by Goldman Sachs executives.
 In her free time she enjoys hiking, singing, and teaching yoga.